Mamdani and the United Front We Need

 The Militarized Police State Fights What Cannot Be Preempted

 US police are the third best-funded military in the world.
-They kill at least 1,300 people — year in and year out — and wounding countless others.
+They kill at least 1,300 people — year in and year out — while wounding countless others.
 No other wealthy country even comes close.
 Police associations lobby governments, local and national.
 They help make laws.
 They rule.

 The struggle to “Stop Cop City” contests that rule.
 Cop City will include a military-style training facility to teach urban assault tactics.
 A new facility has already been built in Chicago, and there are plans for more across the country.